How to approach and discuss hygiene with your partner without offending them?

 By discussing hygiene openly and honestly, you and your partner can:

-• Strengthen your bond and trust
+• Strengthen your bond and trust: When both partners feel heard and respected, trust builds naturally.

 Additional Tips and Resources